kataras/build-a-better-web-together/package-sessions.md

 # Sessions
 [This is a package](https://github.com/kataras/iris/tree/development/sessions)

+This package is new and unique, if you will any bug or issue, please [post it here](https://github.com/kataras/iris/issues)

+Is unique as far as I know, because:

+- Cleans the temp memory when a sessions is iddle, and re-loccate it , fast, to the temp memory when it's necessary.
+Also most used/regular sessions are going front in the memory's list.

+- Supports redisstore and normal memory routing.
+If redisstore is used but fails to connect then ,automatically, switching to the memory storage.
+-

 **A session can be defined as a server-side storage of information that is desired to persist throughout the user's interaction with the web site** or web application.